CharlesFrFr/imretarted/README.md

 ![template(7)(1)](https://github.com/zombman/backend/assets/121964555/a1624e90-ed7a-4a8d-a00c-b6707c69b4ac)

-An open source, performant fortnite backend server with a built in web-interface and desktop launcher! _Note: Some features are not yet implemented, please see the [Roadmap](#roadmap) for more information._
+An open source, performant fortnite backend server with a built in web-interface and desktop launcher!
+Thank you to @mhtsotakis for help with party v2! _Note: Some features are not yet implemented, please see the [Roadmap](#roadmap) for more information._

 ## Branches